-Former Prospect House, 67-69 London Road
+67 to 69 London Road

-This map is reproduced from Ordnance Survey material with the permission of Ordnance Survey on behalf of the Controller of Her Majesty's Stationery Office © Crown copyright.
-Unauthorised reproduction infringes Crown copyright and may lead to prosecution or dvil proceedings.
-Licence no 100019159, 2019.
+This map is reproduced from Ordnance Survey material with the permission of Ordnance Survey on behalf of the controller of Her Majesty's Stationery Office © Crown copyright.
+Unauthorised reproduction infringes Crown copyright and may lead to prosecution or civil proceedings.
+Licence no 100019169, 2020

-Policy SA04: Former Wessex House, Great Western Road
+Policy Site Allocation Statement SA04: Former Wessex House, Great Western Road